-- A curiosity to explore their creative areas of interest e.g. architecture, theatre, design...
-They do not need to know exactly what they want to do yet, but they do need to be curious about learning more. - 2.
+- A curiosity to explore their areas of interest e.g. architecture, theatre, or design.
+There is no pressure to know exactly what they want to do - they can spend the year exploring this but they will need to be curious! - 2.
 A commitment to meeting their mentor once a month over the course of a year. - 3.
-A personal background that meets Arts Emergency's eligibility criteria (see below)
+A personal background that meets Arts Emergency's eligibility criteria as listed below...